Workplace Violence Against Nurses

 Culture of Safety

 A commonly used phrase is “Culture of Safety”, but is there a standardized definition of what it is or could be?
 Many resources point to the safety of patients about medical errors, patient rights, and protecting the patient’s information, but few address the issue facing caregivers and especially nurses.
-However, there is no agreed-upon or standard definition of what exactly a “culture of safety” is or what it should look like.
+However, there is no agreed-upon or standard definition of a “culture of safety” or what it should look like.

 The only federal regulation currently in place is the General Duty Clause of the Occupational Safety and Health Act of 1970.
 This clause requires employers to supply a work environment free from recognized hazards that are causing or likely to cause death or serious physical harm.
-However, the general duty clause offers no specific recommendations about management of workplace violence.
+However, the general duty clause offers no specific recommendations about managing workplace violence.

 The Occupational Safety and Health Administration (OSHA) issued guidelines for workplace violence prevention for health care and social service workers.
 First issued in 1996 and later updated, the guidelines are only advisory.
 (1)